tommyalvarez/fourthbase/README.md

 #### Models

-Any model who's table resides in your second database needs to inherit from `ThirdBase::Base`.
+Any model who's table resides in your third database needs to inherit from `ThirdBase::Base`.
 ActiveRecord associations will still work between your base ActiveRecord and ThirdBase models!

 ```ruby
 class Widget < ThirdBase::Base